capGoblin/init/README.md

 # init

 The init tool is a command-line interface for initializing new web projects with popular frameworks and configurations.
-It supports both Next.js and Vite projects and includes options for additional configurations like Shadcn UI and MUI (Material-UI).
+It supports both Next.js and Vite projects and includes options for additional configurations like Shadcn UI and MUI (Material-UI), and can also set up backend projects using Node.js or Go with optional PostgreSQL integration.

 ## Features (so far)

 Create Next.js Projects: Quickly bootstrap a new Next.js application with TypeScript, ESLint, Tailwind CSS, and additional configurations. <br>
 Create Vite Projects: Set up a new Vite project with React and TypeScript. <br>
 Shadcn UI Initialization: Automatically run Shadcn UI setup if needed. <br>
-Install MUI Packages: Install Material-UI packages for your project.
+Install MUI Packages: Install Material-UI packages for your project. <br>
+Set Up Backend Projects: Initialize Node.js or Go backend projects, with optional PostgreSQL integration.

 ## Installation